bala-kopparthi/run-krishna-run/README.md

 sign-up, no downloads of art or music.
 All graphics and sounds are generated at runtime, so the whole game weighs almost nothing.

+This is my gift to my 7-year old son, Krishna !!!

 > Designed to feel like *"a tiny Subway Surfers clone made for a 7-year-old kid"*.

 ---